MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-8/README.md

 - Source: ABS for 2014-2024 & Statista forecasts (2025-2028)

 ## Project Pipeline:

+Running the pipeline requires following a lot of steps as outlined below.

 0. Run the `requirements.txt` to install all the necessary libraries
 1. Run the `download_datasets` in `scripts` to get the following data: